 As well as the formal legal role, the Governors also support the Headteacher and the staff by acting as a critical friend.
 We each take the lead on specific subject areas and visit the school to meet with the lead teacher to discuss plans and progress.
 We also have the opportunity to see the teaching in action.
 This helps us to better understand the work that teachers do and develop connections with the staff.
 We also support the school in a more general sense, by helping to ensure the school has the resources and facilities to be run smoothly and effectively.

-Understanding the concerns and interests of parents and carers is important to us, so do please take the opportunity to respond to requests from the school for your view, such as in the regular Parents’ Survey.
+Understanding the concerns and interests of parents and carers is important to us, so do please take the opportunity to respond to requests from the school for your view, such as in the annual Parents’ Survey.